 McCleary victory: Billions for Washington K-12 public schools and students

 The state Supreme Court ruled in June, 2018 that the state is finally in compliance with the court's 2012 McCleary decision.
 Because of McCleary, state funding for K-12 basic education has increased by billions of dollars, including billions for competitive and professional educator compensation.
-Over the last two year, WEA members in school districts across the state have negotiated historic pay increases for both certificated and classified education support professionals.
+In 2016-2018, WEA members in school districts across the state negotiated historic pay increases for both certificated and classified education support professionals.

 History of the McCleary Supreme Court case

 WEA and many of our locals have been major supporters and funders of the McCleary court case since the beginning more than a decade ago.

 In its January, 2012 McCleary decision, the state Supreme Court ordered the state to fully fund K-12 public schools as required by Article IX of the Washington Constitution:

 "It is the paramount duty of the state to make ample provision for the education of all children residing within its borders, without distinction or preference on account of race, color, caste, or sex."

 In McCleary, the Supreme Court ruled that the Legislature had failed to fulfill its constitutional obligation to our state's 1.1 million students.
 The court also retained jurisdiction in the case and ordered the state to report back on its progress in complying with the court's order.